Reiner Kümmel

-Reiner Kümmel (born 9 July 1939 in Fulda) is a German physicist specialised in solid-state physics, thermodynamics and econophysics.
+Reiner Kümmel (born 9 July 1939) is a German physicist specialised in solid-state physics, thermodynamics and econophysics.

 Scientific career

 Reiner Kümmel studied physics and mathematics at TH Darmstadt from 1959 to 1964.
 He received a scholarship from the Cusanuswerk and completed his doctorate on superconductivity at Frankfurt University in 1968, where he also habilitated in theoretical physics in 1973.
 During his doctorate and habilitation, he also conducted research abroad, such as from 1965 to 1967 as a research assistant under the two-time Nobel Prize winner in physics John Bardeen at the University of Illinois at Urbana-Champaign.
 From 1970 to 1972, he worked in Colombia at the Universidad del Valle in Cali, where he helped to set up a master's programme in physics on a DAAD scholarship, which served to develop the next generation of academics.
 During this time, he focussed on thermodynamics.

 In 1974, he took up a professorship for theoretical physics in Würzburg, which was also characterised by numerous research visits abroad.
 In the 1970s, the time of the first and second oil price shocks, his interest in economics as a second mainstay began to grow.
 A lively exchange developed with Wolfgang Eichhorn, who worked as an economist (and mathematician) at the Faculty of Economics at the University of Karlsruhe.
 His research in physics focussed on the theory of inhomogeneous superconductors and mesoscopic heterocontacts.
 His economic interests focussed on energy use and emission reduction.
 From 1996 to 1998, Reiner Kümmel chaired the Energy Working Group of the German Physical Society.
 He retired in October 2004 from University of Würzburg.
 Nevertheless, he remained associated with the university with a teaching assignment for the lecture Thermodynamics and Economics until the summer semester 2015.
 He is a member of the editorial board of Biophysical Economics and Sustainability.